 LCD vs. LED display.
 Affordability-wise, you can expect that an LCD screen display is less expensive than an LED display.
-The very reason why LCD TV or LCD screens are cheaper is the technology used in manufacturing them.
-LCD screens are heavier, thicker, and use an older version of lighting technology than the one used in an LED display.
+LCD TV or LCD screens are cheaper because of the technology used to manufacture them.
+LCD screens are thicker and use an older version of lighting technology than the one used in an LED display.

 LED vs. OLED.
-Typically, the more advanced the technology is, the higher its price market would be.
+Typically, the more advanced the technology is, the higher its price market.
 That analogy is perfectly applicable for mini led vs. OLED display price comparison.
 Since OLED utilizes newer technology, you can expect that it is also more expensive.

 For OLED vs. LED vs. LCD screens, it is apparent that you can purchase the LCD screen at a cheaper price point.

 Ranking: 1.
 LCD; 2.
 LED; 3.
 OLED

 To know which is better, LED vs. LCD, use the first five differences as your basis for performance.
 Those aspects typically constitute a screen performance.